What is a NYC Historic District?

 Once the LPC decides that an area is worthy of further consideration, calendaring is the first official step in the designation process.
 Calendaring is an action the LPC takes.
 Calendaring establishes that an item will be scheduled for a LPC Public Hearing.
 This Public Hearing is organized and managed by the LPC.
 This is also when boundaries of the potential district are proposed by the LPC.

 The Public Hearing is how the LPC communicates with the neighborhood.
 The LPC invites the community to the LPC Public Hearing and gives members of the community, elected officials and interested parties an opportunity to give testimony for or against the designation of the proposed district.
 Sometime after the Public Hearing (in most cases), the LPC will take a vote on the district.
 If the vote is favorable, a Designation Report is issued and the new historic district is now protected.

 Once the historic district is designated, the designation is subject to review by the City Planning Commission (CPC) and to a vote by the City Council.
 The CPC's role is advisory only, but the City Council can approve, modify or overturn the designation.

 In January 2013 we launched a 15 month project of engagement and outreach with the Sunset Park community about preservation to learn what residents think about the dramatic exterior changes being made to 100+ year old rowhouses and how they feel about landmarking to protect the row houses.

 - Canvassed 15 blocks and spoke with more than 400 homeowners.

-- Held more than 16 outreach events throughout the neighborhood, in the park, on the sidewalks, and at the Fifth Ave Street Fair.
+- Held more than 16 outreach events throughout the neighborhood.

 - Gave 7 walking tours highlighting the history and cultural diversity of Sunset Park and discussing the need for both affordable housing and preservation.